 With so many different Help to Buy schemes available, and all with different terms and conditions, we explain each one so you can decide which could help you get on the property ladder.

-It’s a significant moment in your life when you buy your first home, create a space that is truly yours and put down your roots.
-While it can feel a little overwhelming with the additional responsibility, there are far more pros to owning your own home than there are cons.
+It’s a significant moment in your life when you buy your first home, creating a space that is truly yours and putting down your roots.
+While it can feel a little overwhelming with the additional responsibilities, there are far more pros to owning your own home than there are cons.

 When you rent, you’re often restricted to the style and colour choices of your landlord.
-By far one of the most exciting things about owning your own home is the option and the possibility to modify it to reflect your style and taste.
-You can paint any room any color, knock through a wall to create a bigger space, or hang as many photo frames as you wish whilst knowing that it will be you who benefits from your homes increased value, not your landlords.
+By far one of the most exciting things about owning your own home is the option and the possibility to tailor it to reflect your style and taste.
+You can paint any room any color, knock through a wall to create a bigger space, or hang as many photo frames as you wish whilst knowing that it will be you who benefits from increasing your home's value, not your landlord.

 Equity is the amount of your home that you actually own.
 As you make your monthly mortgage payments, part of that payment will go towards paying off the interest, while the rest goes towards paying off the capital.
 So each month you pay off your mortgage, your equity will increase, enabling you to reinvest it into your home itself or possibly a new home.

 When you rent, there is always a risk that your rent payments could increase.
 If you own your home and you’ve taken out a fixed-rate mortgage, you'll pay the same amount each month until the end of your term.
 This can provide stability and help with your living expenses, so when your income goes up it can be budgeted elsewhere.